Find the perfect color

 Example: G1U or 8Y7

-In case you were wondering, G1U represents the paint code for Black Granite Pearl.
+In case you were wondering, G1U represents the paint code for Ice Silver Metallic.
 Another example is 61K Dark Gray Metallic.
 Sometimes multiple color codes will be used for the same color; for example, Venetian Red Pearl can be represented by H2Q or HZ9.

 The Subaru manufacturers tag has a variety of information on it.
 You can find the paint code next to or below the “Color Code” heading.
 This is located above the barcode, which usually runs the width of the tag.